Jump to:

 History

 Age and gender are predisposing factors for certain injuries.
-As mentioned earlier, most hip fractures occur in the elderly which are usually the results of low-energy trauma; whereas, in young individuals, hip fractures typically result from high impact injuries such as motor vehicle accidents.
-Other factors to take into consideration are history of cancer (history of chemo or radiation therapy), history of steroid use, metabolic disorders.
-History of comorbidities such as cardiovascular disease, alcohol abuse, polypharmacy.
-Also consider secondary injuries, such as knee injuries vertebral body fractures or distal radius fracture.
+As mentioned earlier, most hip fractures occur in the elderly, aged 65 and older which are usually the results of low-energy trauma; whereas, in young individuals, hip fractures typically result from high impact injuries such as motor vehicle accidents.
+Other factors to take into consideration are history of cancer (history of chemo- or radiation therapy), history of steroid use or metabolic disorders.
+History of comorbidities such as cardiovascular disease, substance abuse or polypharmacy.
+Also consider secondary injuries, such as knee injuries, vertebral body fractures or distal radius fractures.

 Diagnosis